-Heart disease is the No. 1 killer of men and women in the United States.
+Heart disease is the No. 1 killer of both men and women.
 Yet, many misunderstandings remain about how heart disease affects women.
 Learning about heart disease is one of the best ways women can protect their hearts.

 If you are a woman or care for one, keep these points in mind:

-Coronary heart disease affects women and men alike, and women tend to have worse outcomes.
+Coronary heart disease affects women and men alike, but women tend to have worse outcomes.
 For example, more women die of coronary artery disease than men and fewer women will survive a first heart attack.

 That means you can take steps to reduce your risk, such as giving up smoking, maintaining a healthy weight, finding ways to fit more activity into your life, and eating more fruit, vegetables and fish.
 There are also risk factors that affect only women.

 Men are more likely to develop the "classic" narrowing or blockage in the coronary arteries, the blood vessels that supply blood to the heart itself, which can be detected with standard testing.

-For a long time, when no obstructive lesion was seen, these women were told there was nothing wrong with their hearts.
+For a long time, when no obstructive coronary lesion was seen, these women were told there was nothing wrong with their hearts.
 But we now know from research that this is not the case.